katrinealice/cl_sampler/README.md

 **nside**: The resolution used for HEALpy operations.
 If not provided, it defaults to 128.

+**NLST**: Specifices the number of LST timesteps.
+If not provided, it defaults to 10.

+**lst_start**: Specifies the start of the LST range in hours.
+If not provided, it defaults to 0 hr.

+**lst_end**: Spedifies the end of the LST range in hours.
+If not provided, it defaults to 8 hr.

+**dish_diameter**: Specifies the width of the dishes in the array, defaults to HERA-like dishes of 14.0 m.

 **cosmic_variance**: A boolean argument to include or exclude cosmic variance in the prior variance.
 If not provided, it defaults to False.